Ministry-of-Plugins/demo-reset-pro/readme.txt

 *   Admin who activate the Demo Reset Pro plugin (Demo Reset Admin) holds the highest privileges.
 *   Changes made by admins or other users will be reset in every Reset Cycle.
-*   Permalink & Site Settings are restricted for all users.
+*   Permalink, Site Settings and Users are restricted for all users.
 *   All the auto-updates are suspended.
 *   Installation of WP Core, Plugin & Theme updates is suspended.
 *   Installation, activation, deactivation or deletion of Plugins & Themes are suspended.